johnzxcvbnm/Adi/unit_1/w02d04/student_labs/super_bonus_lab.md

 ## Letter()

-Letter is a constructor function.
+Letter is a constructor function(ES5) or class(ES6).
 In order to play Hangman, you will need information about each letter - what is its value?
 Is it hidden?
 You will also need a way to change its state (from hidden to not hidden), depending if the player has guessed the letter.

 #### Object Attributes